AndreiChertkov/teneva_bm/README.md

 ## Available benchmarks

+- `agent` - the collection of problems from [gym](https://www.gymlibrary.dev/) framework, including [mujoco agents](https://www.gymlibrary.dev/environments/mujoco/index.html) based on the physics engine [mujoco](https://mujoco.org/) for faciliatating research and development in robotics, biomechanics, graphics and animation.
+Within the framework of this collection, explicit optimization of the entire set of actions (discrete or continuous) is assumed.
+The collection includes the following benchmarks: `BmAgentSwimmer`.

+- `agent_toe` - the same as `agent` collection, but with optimization of the discrete Toeplitz policy.
+The collection includes the following benchmarks: `BmAgentToeSwimmer`.

 - `func` - a collection of analytic functions of a real multidimensional argument.
 The collection includes the following benchmarks: `BmFuncAckley`, `BmFuncAlpine`, `BmFuncDixon`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncPiston`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchaffer`, `BmFuncSchwefel`.
     > For almost all functions, the exact global minimum ("continuous x point", not multi-index) is known (see `bm.x_min_real` and `bm.y_min_real`).
 For a number of functions (`BmFuncAlpine`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchwefel`), a `bm.build_cores()` method is available that returns an exact representation of the function on the discrete grid used in the benchmark in the tensor train (TT) format as a list of 3D TT-cores.
 Note also that we apply small random shift of the grid limits for all functions, to make the optimization problem more difficult (because many functions have a minimum at the center point of the domain).

 - `hs` (draft!) - the [Hock & Schittkowski](http://apmonitor.com/wiki/index.php/Apps/HockSchittkowski) collection of benchmark functions, containing continuous analytic functions of small dimensions (2-5), some of which have given constraints.
 The collection includes the following benchmarks: `BmHsFunc001`, `BmHsFunc006`.

-- `mujoco` (draft!) - the collection of [problems](https://www.gymlibrary.dev/environments/mujoco/index.html) based on the physics engine [mujoco](https://mujoco.org/) for faciliatating research and development in robotics, biomechanics, graphics and animation.
-The collection includes the following benchmarks: `BmMujocoSwimmer` (draft!).

 - `oc` - a collection of optimal control problems described by ordinary differential equations with discrete binary control variable, some of the problems have explicit restrictions on the elements of the control vector.
 The collection includes the following benchmarks: `BmOcSimple`, `BmOcSimpleConstr`.